 Beginner and intermediate level.

-Short videos on various grammar points, plus lots of videos for Japanese listening practise in the form of interviews and vlogs on various subjects.
+Short videos on various grammar points, plus lots of videos for Japanese listening practice in the form of interviews and vlogs on various subjects.

-The grammar videos use lots of English but the listening practise videos are Japanese only, so there is something for all levels.
+The grammar videos use lots of English but the listening practice videos are Japanese only, so there is something for all levels.